radicle-dev/rips/0001-heartwood.md

 ### Inventory Announcements

-To build their routing table, nodes connecting to the network announce to their peers what inventory they have, ie. what projects they are seeding via a *gossip* protocol.
+To build their routing table, nodes connecting to the network announce to their peers what inventory they have, ie. what projects they are seeding.
 These announcements are relayed to other connected peers, and so on until they reach the majority of nodes on the network.
 Messages that have already been seen are dropped, to prevent messages from propagating forever.
 Gossip messages may be retained by nodes for a certain amount of time, so that they can be served to new nodes joining the network.
-This *inventory announcement* message has the following shape:
+The *inventory announcement* message has the following shape:

     InventoryAnnouncement = (
         NodeId,
-        Vec<ProjectId>,
+        Vec<RepositoryId>,
         Timestamp,
         Signature,
     )